close

 General SWC News

-Southwestern Conference Sportsmanship and Scholar-Athletes of May
+Southwestern Conference Sportsmanship and Scholar-Athletes of October

 Each month, the Southwestern Conference will recognize student-athletes who are excelling in the classroom as well as those who have demonstrated the highest levels of integrity and sportsmanship.
-For May the SWC recognizes the following student-athletes:
+For October the SWC recognizes the following student-athletes:

 Scholar Athletes of the Month